XRPLF/xrpl-dev-portal/gateway_services_spec.md

 ## Webfinger Aliases <a id="webfinger_aliases"></a> ##

 The `aliases` field of a WebFinger document can contain various values, including ones that are not related to Ripple.
 Aliases that match supported [Gateway Services URIs](#gateway-services-identifiers) can be used to identify this account as a party to a payment.

+If you WebFinger any of the aliases at the same domain, the resulting document should be the same (with the possible exception that the `subject` field may optionally change to reflect the resource requested in the URL).

 <span class='draft-comment'>(There may be weird edge cases here where an alias does not necessarily mean that the user can be paid according to that scheme by this gateway... we OK with that?)</span>